-Assessment based only on (inappropriate) quantitative metrics appears to be the easiest way for an automatic or administrative assessment by non-pairs, by people unable to analyse the real quality of work and of products of work.
-There are several exemples of mis-adaption of quantitative indicators for research assessment of individuals.
-One of it refers to impact factors and number of citations which poorly correlate with basic trends expected for three main tested items representative of a good quality research: statistics, value of declared data, and replicability (Dougherty and Horne 2022).
-Generalising the switch of assessment from quantitative metrics to a qualitative approach might however requires the definition and implementation of “qualitative indicators” In 2019, Wouters et al. (2019) proposed a framework with about 150 indicators and evaluated their relevance for different kinds of assessments (infrastructures, research and funding organisations, individual researcher activity, career progression and recruitment).
-This approach helps in defining qualitative indicators but the temptation could be to qualitatively assess with a too long list of indicators, and to eventually fall back into the paradox of a quantitative approach for a qualitative assessment.
-Subjectivity in qualitative approaches is well known (mainly for studies in humanities such as sociology) (Bumbuc 2016); the most important element is that everyone addressing qualitative assessment has to be aware when subjectivity acts and to correct this threats when assessing the quality of research.
-It is known that cross-checking analyses and sharing opinion on a situation (the so-called triangulation, Fichten & Dreier 2003) is a way to limit the negative effect of subjectivity.
-So i) indicators are necessary to limit the risk that subjectivity operating during qualitative assessment, and ii) the use a multicriteria approach - as performed at INRAE - might limit this risk by buffering each criteria to - at the end - define the profile of each scientist by the distribution of her/his types of activities.
+Assessment solely based only on (inappropriate) quantitative metrics appears to be the simplest way for an automatic or administrative evaluation by non-experts, individuals who lack the ability to analyse the true quality of work and its outcomes.
+There are several exemples of misapplication of quantitative indicators in the research assessment of individuals.
+One example pertains to impact factors and the number of citations, which often poorly correlate with the fundamental criteria expected for high-quality research: quality research: statistical robustness, the value of declared data, and replicability (Dougherty and Horne 2022).
+The transition from quantitative metrics to a qualitative approach on a broader scale may necessitate the definition and implementation of “qualitative indicators” In 2019, Wouters et al. (2019) proposed a framework comprising approximately 150 indicators and assessed their relevance for various types of evaluations, including infrastructures, research and funding organisations, individual researcher activities, career advancement, and recruitment.
+While this approach aids in defining qualitative indicators, there is a risk of succumbing to the temptation to assess qualtitatively with an excessively lengthy list of indicators, potentialy leding to a regression into the paradox of using a quantitative approach for a qualitative assessment.

+Subjectivity refers to how individuals' perceptions and interests may influence assessment outcomes.
+Quantitative assessment likely aims to minimize subjectivity.
+However, it is important to note that much of the literature on subjectivity in work evaluation pertains to performances, indicating that we are still far from achieving a comprehensive assessment that transcends mere "performances."
+(Tran and Järvinen 2022).
+Subjectivity in qualitative approaches is well recognized particularly in fields such as sociology and humanities (Bumbuc 2016).
+It is crucial for everyone involved in qualitative assessment to be aware of when subjectivity comes into play and to address these potential biases when evaluating research quality.
+Employing methods such as cross-checking analyses and seeking multiple perspective on a situation, commonly referred to as triangulation (Fichten & Dreier 2003), can help mitigate the adverse effect of subjectivity.
+Therefore, i) the use of indicators are essential to minimize the risk of subjectivity during qualitative assessment, and ii) employing a multicriteria approach, as done at INRAE, can further reduce this risk by balancing each criterion, ultimately allowing defining the profile of each scientist based on the distribution of their various types of activities.
+However, subjectivity cannot be entirely eliminated and is inherently part of the individual qualitative assessment process, prompting questions such as, "Is my judgment correct, especially when considered collectively within my SSC?"
+By its very nature, this question lacks a definitive answer; instead, consensus within the group determines the validity of the judgment made.

-For an organizarion such as INRAE, qualitative assessment has to take into account possible new orientations of research practices.
-Recently, INRAE decided to strengthen activities and visibility on different aspects that are developed below : expertise, partnership, interdisciplinarity and open science.
+For an organizarion like INRAE, qualitative assessment must consider potential new directions in research practices.
+Recently, INRAE has chosen to enhance its activities and visibility in various area, which are elaborated below : expertise, partnerships, interdisciplinarity, and open science.